minetest/minetest/doc/lua_api.md

               at sunrise and sunset. (default: `#7f99cc`)
-            * `fog_tint_type`: string, changes which mode the directional fog abides by, `"custom"` uses `sun_tint` and `moon_tint`, while `"default"` uses the classic Minetest sun and moon tinting.
+            * `fog_tint_type`: string, changes which mode the directional fog abides by, `"custom"` uses `sun_tint` and `moon_tint`, while `"default"` uses the classic Luanti sun and moon tinting.
                 Will use tonemaps, if set to `"default"`. (default: `"default"`)
         * `fog`: A table with following optional fields:
             * `fog_distance`: integer, set an upper bound for the client's viewing_range.